Andrea Bocelli: 2015–present: Cinema, collaborations, and Sì

 Bocelli released his fifteenth studio album Cinema on 23 October 2015.
 It contains renditions of classic film soundtracks and scores, featuring duets with Ariana Grande, Nicole Scherzinger and his wife Veronica Berti.
 The album received a nomination for Best Traditional Pop Vocal Album at the 59th Annual Grammy Awards; the Spanish-language version was nominated for Album of the Year at the 17th Annual Latin Grammy Awards.

 On 7 May 2016, Bocelli performed at the King Power Stadium before Leicester City's final match of the 2015–16 Premier League against Everton, as part of the club's title celebrations.
 On 15 December 2017, Ed Sheeran released a collaboration with Bocelli titled "Perfect Symphony".
 The song is a duet version of Sheeran's song "Perfect", with many of the original English lyrics sung in Italian.

 In June 2018, Bocelli released the single "If Only", his first after fourteen years.
 On 20 September 2018, Bocelli released the single "Fall On Me" which features vocals from his son Matteo.
 The two performed the song on 22 October episode of Dancing With the Stars.
 An English version of the song was released in October and was featured in the Walt Disney Pictures film The Nutcracker and the Four Realms as the end credit song.
 Both songs appear on Bocelli's album Sì, released on 26 October 2018.
 On 12 October 2018, at the request of his close friend Sarah, Duchess of York, Bocelli performed two songs at the royal wedding of her daughter Princess Eugenie, the Bach/Gounod Ave Maria, and Panis angelicus by César Franck.

-On 1 February 2019, Bocelli performed a sold-out concert in 'Winter at Tantora' festival running at Al-'Ula for the first time in Saudi Arabia.

-On 3 July 2019 Bocelli performed at the opening ceremony of the 2019 Summer Universiade in Naples with three songs includes "Fall On Me" with his son Matteo.